OmarEmadAldin/Driving_Scene_Captioner_and_Visual/README.md

 the BLIP-2 caption (and weather/time-of-day/scene, if you supplied annotations) on the right.
 The raw `{filename: caption}` mapping is also written to `outputs/captions/captions.json`.

+Also there're five random gifs of 100 images in each one and random fig image

 ## Repository layout